teuben/nemo/docs/source/filestr.rst

 symbols are defined to group these items hierarchically into sets.
-Data items are typically scalar values or homogeneous arrays constructed from elementary C data types, but the programmer can also add more complex structures, such as C's {\tt struct} structure definition, or any user defined data structure.
+Data items are typically scalar values or homogeneous arrays constructed from elementary C data types, but the programmer can also add more complex structures, such as C's ``struct`` structure definition, or any user defined data structure.
 In this last case tagging by type is not possible anymore, and support for a machine independent format is not guaranteed.
 Using such constructs is not recommended if the